Code-Institute-Submissions/abz2489-bookmark-it/README.md

     ```heroku config:set DISABLE_COLLECTSTATIC=1 --app heroku-app-name-here```

-17. Add your Heroku live site URL to the ALLOWED HOSTS section of settings.py
+17. Add your Heroku live site URL to the ALLOWED HOSTS section of settings.py.
+Note don't include https:// or a trailing slash at the end.

     ```ALLOWED_HOSTS = ['{your deployed site URL}', 'localhost' ]```